How to Get Peace Lily to Bloom: Tips for Beautiful Blooming

 Myth 1: Peace lilies need to be root-bound to bloom.

-root-bound peace lily to bloom
+root-bound for peace lily

 Myth 2: Fertilizing a peace lily with tomato juice will make it bloom.